Ruth Blay: Biography

 A resident of South Hampton, Blay was a schoolteacher, working in several local towns; her mother was tailor in Portsmouth where Ruth Blay was living until she fled to South Hampton.
-She was convicted of concealment of a stillborn illegitimate child, which was later found under the floor of the barn next to the house in which she was staying.
+She was convicted of concealment of an illegitimate child, which was later found under the floor of the barn next to the house in which she was staying.
 She was not convicted of killing the baby.
+However, the coroner, Samuel Folsom, said the baby's death had been brought about by violence.

 At the time, concealment of an illegitimate child, whether it survived birth or not, was punishable by hanging.
-Her trial began on September 3rd, 1768 and she pled not guilty to killing the baby and showed she did want it by having clothing and blankets prepared for the child when it was born which convinced the jury to not convict her of murder.
+Her trial began on September 3, 1768, and she was found guilty and sentenced to death.
 Ruth Blay's original execution was set for November 24, 1768.
 She was waiting for a pardon from Governor Benning Wentworth who gave her 4 reprieves in total which pushed her actual execution date to December 30th, 1768.
 She was executed by Thomas Packer, Portsmouth’s High Sheriff, who had also overseen the execution of Eliphaz Dow in 1755.

-Blay's story was covered in an episode of the podcast Lore in October 2015.

-The Execution
+Execution

 On December 30, 1768, Ruth Blay was transported by horse cart from the town jail to a hill overlooking a parcel of parish land where a farmer grazed his cattle.
 Hundreds, possibly over a thousand, gathered to witness her execution.
 In their rush for a clear view, they damaged the stone walls surrounding the field.
 After a brief ceremony, including a stern sermon from a local minister, Sheriff Packer placed a noose around Blay’s neck as she stood on the cart.
 Moments later, he drove the cart away, leaving her to die a slow and agonizing death by suffocation.
 These are the stark facts reported in contemporary newspapers and official records.

-Ruth Blays Legacy
+Legacy

 Ruth Blay’s body was buried by workers in an unmarked grave at the base of Gallows Hill, though the exact location remains unknown.
 Today, the area has evolved into four graveyards collectively known as South Cemetery.
 Unsurprisingly, many locals believe the site is haunted.